dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 ---

 **If you experience any problems during the installation of Dwains Dashboard then please join my Discord server, you get live personal support.
 [Join my Discord Server here, it's 100% free!](https://discord.gg/7yt64uX)**

+You can install Dwains Dashboar manual or through HACS, below is the manual installation instruction.

 ## Step 1 - Download Dwains Dashboard latest release